-- 76 The potential amendments the NZSL Act, and the engagement approach to consult on these with the Deaf Community, have been developed in partnership with the NZSL Board.
-The Board has provided the following comment: - 76.1 The NZSL Board supports the proposals outlined in this paper, regarding appropriate consultation/engagement with the Deaf community on the proposals for amending the NZSL Act 2006.
+76 The potential amendments the NZSL Act, and the engagement approach to consult on these with the Deaf Community, have been developed in partnership with the NZSL Board.
+The Board has provided the following comment:

+The NZSL Board supports the proposals outlined in this paper, regarding appropriate consultation/engagement with the Deaf community on the proposals for amending the NZSL Act 2006.
+The NZSL Board prefers the option of the Board having power to request targeted information from government agencies, rather than requiring agencies to annually report on their actions which would be more burdensome.